Ecotrust/floodplain-restoration/README.md

 * /api/site/1/status >
    (if there is a next questions) /api/question/:next: > (if question has an answer node) /api/node/:answer:  (then populate UI)

-* system_check function/mgmt command to make sure CPT matches questions
+* system_check function/mgmt command
+    - make sure the terminal nodes of the belief network matches questions
+    - make sure we can construct and query the network from the bif
 * pit vs property-specific questions/inputnodes

-* translate cpt_edited to our new ~format
+* translate cpt_edited to our new bif format
 * setup routine to create test data
 * seperate db for silk
 * unit tests against web api